Margery0011/Deep-Learning-Triptolide-ncRNAsequence-target-prediction-model/README.md

 - Unidirectional RNN

     - Which performs further calculations on the data associated with the LSTM layer.
 Although RNN may have problems such as gradient disappearance, LSTM is not used here and an additional layer of RNN is added because too many LSTM layers may reduce the fluctuation range of the prediction results and tend to be homogenized, that is, sequences with a large gap in combination degree.
-The predicted associativity may differ slightly, and such processing can improve efficiency.
-Only the last loop output, which is the eigenvalue of the associativity.
+The predicted affinity may differ slightly, and such processing can improve efficiency.
+Only the last loop output, which is the eigenvalue of the affinity.

 ### 4.The Remaining Layers